zoran759/haskell-binaryrep-radix-sort/README.md

 ## Radix sort of numbers and numerically indexed data types, based on binary representation of primitive types

-With msd prefix you have parallel Most significant digit radix sort
+With msd prefix you have parallel Most significant digit radix sort.

-With lsd prefix you have Least significant digit radix sort
+With lsd prefix you have Least significant digit radix sort.

+Actually the LSD version runs slightly faster.

 The Float and Double types have ordered representations within each sign subset.